Chrysler LeBaron: 1993 facelift

-In 1992 for the 1993 model year, the LeBaron received a slight facelift.
-The hidden headlamps of the 1987-1992 models were deleted in favor of less costly flush-mounted replaceable-bulb headlamps, new wheel styles were made available, and all models got the amber rear turn signals introduced on the deluxe 1992 models.
+For the 1993 model year, the LeBaron received a slight facelift.
+The hidden headlamps of the 1987-1992 models were removed in favor of less costly, flush-mounted replaceable-bulb headlamps.
+New wheel styles were available, and all models received the amber rear turn signals introduced on the deluxe 1992 models.
 For 1994, a passenger side airbag became standard on all models.
 Also new for 1994 was the "Bright LX" decor package which included a "bright" chrome grille, "bright" chrome badging, and "bright" chrome molding inserts, as opposed to being body-colored on the GTC.

 The available engines were a naturally aspirated 2.5 L and a turbocharged 2.2 and 2.5 L versions of Chrysler's inline-four, and the 3.0 L Mitsubishi V6 making a 141 hp in this application.
-The turbocharged engines were dropped from the lineup in 1992 for the 1993 model year.
+The turbocharged engines were dropped from the lineup for the 1993 model year.
 The coupe was discontinued after 1993.
 For the last two model years, the 3.0 was the only available engine.
-The convertible was discontinued after 1995, to make way for the new Chrysler Sebring coupes and convertibles, for 1995 and 1996 respectively.
+The convertible was discontinued after 1995 to make way for the new Chrysler Sebring coupes and convertibles for 1995 and 1996 respectively.